 ACP Committees: Physician Well-being and Professional Fulfillment and Legislative Advocacy

 Adjusting to a new environment is always difficult, but adjusting to life as a medical student is a whole other beast.
 We are forced to adapt to a completely new setting, react to completely new challenges, and do it all beginning on day one.
 The nature of medical school is demanding and many times overwhelming—I remember during my first week of MS1, my professor likened the experience to “drinking water from a fire hose.”
-Then throw in the wrench that is COVID-19 to make a hard transition even harder.

-Taken together, it becomes nearly impossible to keep personal wellness in mind.
+Trying to absorb all this new information, it becomes nearly impossible to keep personal wellness in mind.
 Still, the key to staying happy, keeping motivated, and performing well in medical school is periodically taking a step away from school to focus on yourself.
 Below, you can find a list of ideas on how to prioritize yourself and your well-being.
 We’ll call this “The Beginner’s Guide to Staying Sane in Medical School.”